learning difficulties; dyslexia; ADD; ADHD; learning; concentrate; reading; writing; disability; disabilities; read; write; friend; specific ;

 - "I have a behaviour contract to help me stay on task at school and another one at home.
 I get stars if I do the right thing and when I get 5 stars I can do a special activity."
 Bettina

 Learning disabilities can be very worrying for kids and adults.
 If you have a learning disability it doesn't mean that you are dumb.
-It means that parts of the brain don't deal with information as well as others do.
+It means that parts of the brain don't deal with information as well as others can.

 Often children with learning disabilities are really good in other areas like art and science.
 In fact there are some very well known people whose learning disabilities didn't stop them from becoming famous and doing wonderful things with their lives.